 Mission of the Dance Studies Program

-Our emphasis this academic semester has been to further strengthen our mission by emphasizing student creativity, performance and scholarly pursuits.
-In September, Jon Lehrer and his Dance Company were artists-in-residence working directly with students in the introduction to dance, dance composition, kinesiology, and dance technique courses, giving students an opportunity to glean knowledge from this esteemed professional company.
+Our emphasis this academic year has been to further strengthen our mission by nurturing student creativity, performance, and scholarly pursuits at our liberal arts college.
+Artists-in-residence, Guy Thorne, Chung-Fu Chang, Norwood Pennewell, Robin Dunn and Molly Christie González collaborated with general students and the dance ensemble, giving students an opportunity to glean knowledge from these esteemed professionals.
+By providing a diverse learning environment students broaden their viewpoint to participate in our multicultural society and interrelated world.
+In September 2012, Jon Lehrer and his Dance Company were artists-in-residence working directly with students in the introduction to dance, dance composition, kinesiology, and dance technique courses, giving students an opportunity to glean knowledge from this esteemed professional company.

-The Dance studies program
+The Dance Studies Program

-The Dance Studies Program offers an academic minor (25 credit hours) and a concentration (30 credit hours), which is aligned with The School of Education.
+The Dance Studies Program offers an academic minor (25 credit hours), history minor (24 credit hours) and a concentration (30 credit hours), which is aligned with The School of Education.
 The Program offers courses in technique, theory, and history.
 Several courses within the minor and concentration are offered to the general student to satisfy the Fine Arts Core requirement.
 The goals of the Dance Studies Program for students in the academic minor and concentration are to develop their potential as performers, choreographers, teachers, and research assistants.
 After graduation, our students primarily use their dance studies by: further study in graduate schools, choreographing for public school musical theatre productions, teaching in private studios, performing in small regional companies, performing in Equity musicals, and using dance therapy to work with physically or emotionally disabled persons.
 A strong curriculum in the minor and concentration has been developed which allows our students to reach their full potential within their four years of undergraduate study.

 Atmosphere: The Dance Studies Program is a nurturing and supporting program.
 The faculty encourages students to be supportive of each other’s work.
 The atmosphere is friendly and accepting, fostering a strong work ethic, self-discipline, self-motivation, and consideration of a student’s range of training, performance aptitude and multiplicity in approach.
-Longevity is a valued aspect of our program as we celebrate 47 years of Dance presence on our campus.
+Longevity is a valued aspect of our program as we celebrate 50 years of Dance presence on our campus.

 Two dance studios.
 Brodie 152, located in Brodie Hall and Schrader 152, located in Schrader Building across from College Union.

-Each studio has heat, windows for fresh air (Schrader), clean sprung dance flooring covered with Marley dance flooring, full-length mirrors, wall-mounted and portable ballet barres, portable air fans, a piano, percussion instruments, sound equipment (dual cassette player, CD player, I-pod jack, turn table for recordings [variable speed in Brodie], VCR DVD player and monitor, VCR and DVD cameras, overhead projectors, women’s and men’s dressing rooms with attached toilets and showers.
+Each studio has heat, windows for fresh air (Schrader), clean sprung dance flooring covered with Marley dance flooring, full-length mirrors, wall-mounted and portable ballet barres, portable air fans, a piano, percussion instruments, sound equipment (dual cassette player, CD player, I-pod jack, turntable for recordings [variable speed in Brodie], VCR DVD player and monitor, VCR and DVD cameras, overhead projectors, women’s and men’s dressing rooms with attached toilets and showers.

-Two fully equipped stages, Alice Austin proscenium stage and Robert Sinclair laboratory theatre, are both located on the 2nd floor in Brodie Hall.
+Two fully equipped stages, Alice Austin proscenium stage, and Robert Sinclair laboratory theatre are both located on the 2nd floor in Brodie Hall.
 Each is equipped with lighting instruments and sound systems.
 A Marley dance floor is used for all dance concerts.
 Men and women’s dressing rooms with adjacent toilets, sinks, and showers are located on the 1st floor.
 Two fully equipped costume shops and a make-up room are located on the 1st floor near the dressing rooms.